Lee-CBG/TCRRobustRewardDesign/README.md

 # Mitigating Goodhart's Law in Epitope-Conditioned TCR Generation Using Plug-and-Play Reward Designs

+Code Release for RECOMB Submission

-This repository provides the full experimental codebase, evaluation pipeline, and figures accompanying our RECOMB submission **“Mitigating Goodhart's Law in Epitope-Conditioned TCR Generation Using Plug-and-Play Reward Designs.”**
+This repository contains the full codebase used in our RECOMB submission **“Mitigating Goodhart's Law in Epitope-Conditioned TCR Generation Using Plug-and-Play Reward Designs”**.
+It includes:

+- Reinforcement learning training code
+- Reward model definitions and scoring functions
+- Reproducible evaluation pipeline
+- Data used in experiments
+- Figures for the paper

 ---